Stranger6667/css-inline/bindings/php/README.md

 - `cache`.
 Specifies caching options for external stylesheets (for example, `new StylesheetCache(size: 5)`).
 Default: `null`
 - `extraCss`.
 Extra CSS to be inlined.
 Default: `null`
 - `preallocateNodeCapacity`. **Advanced**.
 Preallocates capacity for HTML nodes during parsing.
 This can improve performance when you have an estimate of the number of nodes in your HTML document.
 Default: `32`
+- `removeInlinedSelectors`.
+Specifies whether to remove selectors that were successfully inlined from `<style>` blocks.
+Default: `false`

 You can also skip CSS inlining for an HTML tag by adding the `data-css-inline="ignore"` attribute to it: